toontownlpz/The-Classic-Pack/README.md

 # The Classic Pack
  A resource pack for Toontown Rewritten, restoring the low-quality goodness of Toontown Online.
+Inspired by the 'Old Toontown Content Pack' created by [/u/jojo8624](https://www.reddit.com/user/jojo8624/).

-### At the moment, the pack does the following...
+## At the moment, the pack does the following...
 - Replaces the Toontown Rewritten theme with the Toontown Online theme
 - Removes all holiday-themed splash screens and Pick-a-Toon screens
 - Brings back the blurrier chat/thought bubbles texture